Dates and Guidelines

 - Reviews are expected to be pertinent and substantiate the decision to accept/accept with rework/reject a submission.
 They should provide hints to authors how to improve the quality of the paper; libellous or offensive criticism is not acceptable.

 - Reviewers are kindly requested to produce their reviews in a timely manner in line with the published schedule of the conference; reviewers who decline their reviews without substantial reason or simply do not deliver are discontinued as programme committee members.

-- Should the author/s of a submission feel that the procedures and principles of this guideline have been violated, the author/s can appeal from the initial decision to the review appeals board (currently consisting of Prof. Hendrik Hansen, Andrássy University, Prof. András Nemeslaki, NKE and Prof. Alexander Prosser, WU Vienna, mail to alexander.prosser//wu.ac.at).
+- Should the author/s of a submission feel that the procedures and principles of this guideline have been violated, the author/s can appeal from the initial decision to the review appeals board (currently consisting of Prof. Gergely Deli, Ludovika University of Public Service, Budapest, Prof. András Nemeslaki, Budapest University of Technology and Economics, and Prof. Alexander Prosser, WU Vienna).
 This board will review the decision, is entitled to request additional reviews if necessary and make a final decision on the submission.